The purpose of this article is to help you find the right type of Internet lawyer to represent your online business needs.

 Foreign Website with U.S. Customers

 If your business is located outside of the United States but you have U.S. customers, you’re going to want to retain a U.S.-based Internet lawyer to make sure you’re not violating U.S. laws when doing business with those customers.
+Of course, that attorney should be familiar with foreign e-commerce laws, such as the European Union’s General Data Protection Regulation (GDPR).

 U.S. Website with Foreign Customers